cemrehancavdar/hyperleaflet/docs/docs/usage.md

 `#!css data-geometry-display`

 : The data-geometry-display attribute is used to control the display of geometries in a HTML element.
-It can take one of two valid options: <br>
+It can take one of two valid options: <br><br>
    `#!css json`: Removes the data-geometry attributes from the containing elements and creates a new script tag with application/json type that contains the geometries in a GeoJSON-like syntax.
    ``` html
     <div data-hyperleaflet-source data-geometry-display="json">